-The paper is organized into five sections.
-In the second one we are going to present preparatory material, and it is broken down into two subsections.
-The first one is about compact matrix quantum group, its representations, and the universal differential envelope $\ast$--calculus of a $\ast$--FODC.
-In the second subsection, we will present all the basic notions of quantum principal bundles and quantum principal connections; however, we will change the {\it standard} definition of quantum principal connections in order to embrace a more general theory.
-The third section consists of two subsections.
-In the first subsection, we will show the general theory of associated quantum vector bundles and induced quantum linear connections.
-In contrast, in the second one, we will introduce a canonical hermitian structure that results compatible with induced quantum linear connections.
+The paper is organized into six sections.
+Following this introduction, in the second section, we present preparatory material, broken down into two subsections.
+The first subsection is about the compact matrix quantum group, its corepresentations, and the universal differential envelope $\ast$--calculus of a first--order differential $\ast$--calculus.
+In the second subsection, we will present all the basic notions of qpb's and qpc's; however, we will change the standard definition of qpc's in order to embrace a more general theory.
+The third section also consists of two subsections.
+In the first subsection, we will develop the general theory of associated qvb's and induced qlc's.
+In the second one, we will introduce a canonical Hermitian structure which is compatible with induced qlc's.
 The fourth section is about the quantum gauge group and its action on quantum connections.
-Finally, for this paper not to be too long, in the fifth section, we are going to present three illustrative examples by using trivial quantum principal bundles (in the sense of \cite{micho2}), the quantum Hopf fibration and a special {\it classical/quantum} hybrid principal bundle.
-The final section is about some concluding comments.
+In the fifth section we present two different classes of examples of our theory: trivial qpb's (in the sense of \cite{micho2}) and homogeneous qpb's.
+The final section contains some concluding comments.

 We shall follow the notation introduced in \cite{sald1}.
 For instance, every (compact) quantum space will be identified with its $\ast$--algebra of smooth $\C$--valued functions.
 In other words, all quantum spaces will be formally given by associative unital $\ast$--algebras over $\C$ In general, we are going to omit the words \emph{associative} and \emph{unital}.
 Furthermore, all of our $\ast$--algebra morphisms will be unital, and throughout the paper we use Sweedler notation: for the coproduct $\Delta$ of a quantum group, we write and for a (right) corepresentation, such as $\delta^V$, $\Ad$, $\ad$, $\Delta_P$, $\Delta_{\Omega^\bullet(P)}$ or $\Delta_{\Hor}$, we denote the image of $a$ by

-In literature there are other viewpoints on quantum principal bundles, for example \cite{bm, bu, pl}.
-All these formulations are intrinsically related by the theory of {\it Hopf--Galois extensions} \cite{kt}.
-We have decided to use Durdevich's formulation of quantum principal bundles because of its purely geometrical--algebraic framework, when differential calculus (which link geometry, analysis and algebra), connections, their curvature and their covariant derivatives are the most relevant objects.
+In the literature, there are other viewpoints on qpb’s (see \cite{bm, bu, pl}), all of which are intrinsically related by the theory of Hopf--Galois extensions \cite{kt}.
+We have chosen to employ Durdevich’s formulation of qpb’s because of its purely geometric--algebraic framework, where differential calculus, connections, their curvature, and their covariant derivatives are the most relevant objects.